-Project Stage Topic of Consultation Suggested Method Timetable: location and dates Target stakeholders Responsibilities Project Design Overall Project activities PSC, TCC, radio, community meetings Juba Prior to World Bank Board decision Project affected parties PCU SEP (including grievance mechanisms) Radio, community meetings, notice boards at county, payam and boma level Juba / County / Payams Prior to World Bank Board decision Project- affected and potentially influencing parties PCU and PMU ESCP Using Website, PSC, TCC, email Juba Prior to World Bank Board decision Project- affected and potentially influencing parties PCU ESMF Using Website, PSC, TCC, email Juba Prior to World Bank Board decision Project- affected and potentially influencing parties PCU Project Initiation Introduction to the project and the role of various stakeholders Stakeholder meeting / conference Juba / State / County National Government / State / County / Payam PCU and PMU Project Implementation Construction/ rehabilitation of community infrastructure Community meetings, notice boards at county, payam and boma level Boma / Payam Project- affected and potentially influencing parties FAO/IP Training and grants for farmers and farmer organisations Community meetings, notice boards at county, payam and boma level Boma / Payam Project- affected and potentially influencing parties FAO/IP Sub-project ESMPs or ESIAs Community meetings, notice boards at county, payam and boma level Boma / Payam Project- affected and potentially influencing parties FAO/IP
+Project Stage Topic of Consultation Suggested Method Timetable: location and dates Target stakeholders Responsibilities Project Design Overall Project activities PSC, TCC, radio, community meetings Juba Prior to World Bank Board decision Project affected parties PCU SEP (including grievance mechanisms) Radio, community meetings, notice boards at county, payam and boma level Juba/ County/ Payams Priorto World Bank Board decision Project- affected and potentially influencing parties PCU and PMU ESCP Using Website, PSC, TCC, email Juba Prior to World Bank Board decision Project- affected and potentially influencing parties PCU ESMF Using Website, PSC, TCC, email Juba Prior to World Bank Board decision Project- affected and potentially influencing parties PCU Project Initiation Introduction to the project and the role of various stakeholders Stakeholder meeting conference / Juba / State / County National Government / State / County / Payam PCU and PMU Project Implement ation Construction/ rehabilitation of community infrastructure Community meetings, notice boards At county, Payam and boma level Boma / Payam Project- Affected and potentially influencing parties FAO/IP

+Training and Grants for farmer and farmer organizations Community meetings, notice boards at county, payam and boma level Boma / Payam Project- Affected and potentially influencing parties FAO/IP Sub-project ESMPs or ESIAs Community meetings, notice boards at county, payam and boma level Boma/ Payam Project- Affected and potentially influencing parties FAO/IP

-4.4 Proposed strategy to incorporate the view of vulnerable groups
+4.4 Proposed strategy to incorporate the view of vulnerable groups.

-FAO and each IP will ensure that women, persons with disabilities, ethnic minorities and other members of vulnerable groups are participating effectively and meaningfully in consultative processes and that their voices are not ignored.
+FAO and each IP will ensure that women, the youth, persons with disabilities, ethnic minorities and other members of vulnerable groups are participating effectively and meaningfully in consultative processes and that their voices are not ignored.
 This will require specific measures and assistance to afford opportunities for meetings with vulnerable groups in addition to general community consultations.
 For example, women are usually more outspoken in women-only consultation meetings than in general community meetings.
 Similarly, separate meetings need to be held with young people, persons with disabilities or with ethnic or other minority groups.
 The more dominant groups will be sensitized so that they can accept the voices of the vulnerable.
 Further, it is important to rely on other consultation methods as well, which do not require physical participation in meetings, such as social media, SMS, or radio broadcasting, where feasible, to ensure that groups that cannot physically be present at meetings can participate.
 Where this is not possible, community facilitators will visit households of vulnerable people, in particular the elderly and persons with disabilities that are not able to attend communal meetings.

-In view of promoting women's empowerment, it is most important to engage women's groups on an ongoing basis throughout the lifetime of the project.
-Women voicing their concerns and contributing in the decision-making process on issues such as community infrastructure should be encouraged, especially in governmental or traditional committees predominantly consisting of men.
+In view of promoting youth and women's empowerment, it is most important to engage youth and women's groups on an ongoing basis throughout the project lifecycle.
+By voicing their concerns and contribution in the decision-making process on issues pertaining to community developmental infrastructure should be encouraged, especially in governmental or traditional committees predominantly consisting of men.
 IPs are similarly encouraged to deploy female staff, in particular where staff interface with community members.
 GRMs will be designed in such a way that all groups identified as vulnerable (see below) have access to the information and can submit their grievances and receive feedback as prescribed.